nfdi4plants/ARC-specification/ARC specification.md

 An ARC is intended to capture research data, analysis and metadata and their evolution in scenarios ranging from single experimental setups to complete research cycles in plant biological research.
 Its design intent is to not only assist researchers in meeting FAIR requirements, but to also minimize the workload for doing so.
 ARCs are self-contained and include assay/measurement data, workflow, and computation results, accompanied by metadata and history, in one package.
 To integrate data, metadata, and workflows, ARCs combine two widely used standards: the [ISA metadata model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Language](https://www.commonwl.org).

 ARCs are furthermore designed with straightforward conversion to other types of research data archive in mind, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).
+Therefore, ARCs aggregate administrative, experimental, and workflow meta data within a common structure.

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.